All Entities are Not Created Equal: Examining the Long Tail for Ultra-Fine Entity Typing: Introduction

 Albeit successful, PLMs are limited by the data that they have been exposed to, so their reliability can be affected when working with infrequently used language constructions such as rarely/never seen entities.
 Since PLMs rarely encounter these entities, they have fewer opportunities to capture knowledge about them compared to frequent entities.
 Past work has mostly overlooked this issue, assuming that the embedding space will be enough to capture similarities between rare and less rare entities and generalize across them.
 Studies that have looked at infrequent entities usually characterize them in terms of their availability in task-specific training data~\cite{choi-etal-2018-ultra, schouten-etal-2022-probing}, rather than the data used to pre-train PLMs.

 In this paper, we investigate the extent to which PLM-based methods struggle when determining the ultra-fine grained type of entities that occur infrequently in their pre-training data.
-This is a challenging endeavor, as the data used for pre-training PLMs are generally unavailable.
-In order to do this, we first develop a proxy to determine the frequency of an entity by following the conventional wisdom that modern PLMs have been trained on ``all of the Internet''.
-Namely, we estimate the frequency of an entity by querying Google to estimate the number of documents containing that entity.
-We validate this proxy by performing a correlation analysis against a real-world dataset used to train one of the few PLMs that has made its training corpus known \cite{Zhu_2015_ICCV}.
-Then, we contrast the number of Google hits with the probability of eliciting that entity from a comprehensive set of PLMs in numerous contexts, and show that our probability estimates highly correlate with the entity prevalence in internet searches.
+This is a challenging undertaking, as the data used for pre-training PLMs are often unavailable~\cite{shi2024detecting}.
+To address this challenge, we set out to answer the following research questions:

+\textbf{RQ1: Do internet search hits provide a good proxy for estimating relative entity frequency?} To answer this question, we follow the conventional wisdom that modern PLMs have been trained on ``all of the Internet'', and we estimate the frequency of an entity by querying the Google search API to obtain the number of documents containing that entity.
+We validate this proxy by correlating it with real-world datasets known to be used in PLM pre-training, acknowledging that such disclosures are limited to only a few models.

+\textbf{RQ2: Do internal model representations reflect the entity frequencies in the pre-training data?} To answer this question, we measure the correlation between the number of Google search hits obtained for an entity and the model's probability of eliciting that entity in numerous contexts.
+We perform this test across various PLMs, including both masked LMs and causal LMs, and find a strong correlation across the board.

-Finally, we establish a novel benchmark by augmenting the UFET dataset with difficulty estimates.
-To do this, we divide entities into bins based on the resulting frequencies from our Google search.
-Our hypothesis is that the bins consisting of least frequent entities ``in the wild'' will be much harder to predict than the rest.
+\textbf{RQ3: Do PLMs struggle to type entities that are in the long tail of the pre-training distribution?} Finally, we design a benchmark to answer this question.\footnote{Data and Code available at: \url{https://github.com/blast-cu/All-Entities-are-Not-Created-Equal}} To do this, we divide entities in various UFET datasets into bins based on their resulting frequencies from our Google search.
+Our hypothesis is that the bins consisting of the least frequent entities ``in the wild'' will be much harder to predict than the rest.
 We test this assertion by looking at the performance of two types of published approaches for UFET; PLM-only approaches, which we expect to struggle at the long tail of the pre-training distribution, and knowledge-infused approaches, which we expect can level the playing field across frequencies by leveraging external sources of information.
-Our results confirm our hypothesis, suggesting that we need to go beyond PLMs to produce solutions that perform well for rare, new or infrequent entities.
+Our results confirm our hypothesis, suggesting that we need to go beyond PLMs to produce solutions that perform well for rare, new, or infrequent entities.